-The living room is often the heart of the home—where your best memories take place from holiday morning’s to family game night—it’s also where your design elements culminate in the most public part of the house.
-Meaning: it has to be on point, much like these pretty rooms.
-Nominating a paint color that best expresses your inventive side, while simultaneously accommodating your Netflix binge moods can seem like a daunting task.
+The living room is often the heart of the home—where your best memories take place, from holiday mornings to family game night.
+It’s also where your design elements culminate in the most public part of the house.
+This pivotal function means it has to be on point.
+Choosing a living room paint color that best expresses your inventive side while simultaneously accommodating your Netflix binge moods can seem like a daunting task.
 That’s why we tasked some of our favorite design experts to aid us in narrowing down the most-adored living room paint ideas, both bold and breezy, depending on your style.

-Follow in the footsteps of the late great Diana Vreeland and blanket your busiest room in a bright rich red.
+Follow in the footsteps of the late great Diana Vreeland and blanket your busiest room in a bright, rich red.
 A color synonymous with so many power words, it sends a serious message.
 This look reads best finished with a gloss to aid in bouncing ambient light from wall to wall instead of absorbing it.
 If you’re not ready to paint the whole town red, start with a statement wall.

 An Accent Wall